-Students may not be allowed to register or to have transcripts or diplomas issued after an encumbrance has been placed on their academic record.
+Students may not be allowed to register after an encumbrance has been placed on their academic record.
 Students who have had an encumbrance placed on their record may direct inquiries to the office that requested the encumbrance or to the Office of Registration and Records.
 Only the office placing an encumbrance may authorize its removal.
 Students who are ineligible to register by reason of an encumbrance should not participate in courses and should not expect registration in course work to be effected retroactively for a period during which they were ineligible to register.